 HISTORY LINES: These rules include only the most recent "History" lines.
-The history line shows when the rule was last revised (or "filed" if the rule has never been revised) and its effective date.
-To obtain a comprehensive history for OAR chapter 436, please call the Workers' Compensation Division, (503) 947-7627, or visit the division's Web site: http://wcd.oregon.gov/policy/rules/rules.html#fullset
+The history line shows when the rule was last revised and its effective date.
+To obtain a comprehensive history for OAR chapter 436, please call the Workers' Compensation Division, (503) 947-7627, or visit the division's Web site: http://wcd.oregon.gov/policy/rules/history.html

-The Workers' Compensation Division (WCD) adopts, by reference, parts of the Centers for Medicare & Medicaid Services Medicare Resource-Based Relative Value Scale (RBRVS), the American Society of Anesthesiologists (ASA) Relative Value Guide, and Current Procedural Terminology (CPT®).
+The Workers' Compensation Division (WCD) adopts, by reference, the American Society of Anesthesiologists (ASA) Relative Value Guide and Current Procedural Terminology (CPT®).
 See OAR 436-009-0004 for details and updated citations.